taufiq0205-test/book-preview/blueprint.md

 3.  **UI Development - Orientation Screen**:
     *   Design and build the initial user interface at the root (`/`) of the application.
     *   Present two primary choices: "Landscape" and "Square".
-    *   The UI will be modern, responsive, and visually appealing, incorporating iconography and clean design.
-4.  **Routing**: Create a new route at `/upload` where users will be directed after selecting their photobook orientation.
+4.  **Routing**: Create a new route at `/upload`.

 ### **Phase 2: Photo Upload & Management (Completed)**

-1.  **UI Development - Upload Page**: Create the UI for the `/upload` page, including a file input area that accepts multiple images.
+1.  **UI Development - Upload Page**: Create a structured UI with distinct inputs for the front cover, back cover, and 8 page photos.
 2.  **Image Handling**:
-    *   Implemented Supabase Storage for secure image uploads and retrieval.
+    *   Implemented Supabase Storage with systematic naming (`cover_front.jpg`, `cover_back.jpg`, `page_1.jpg`, etc.).
-    *   Implemented client-side validation for image resolution.
+    *   Implemented client-side validation for image resolution and an optional upscaler.
-    *   Implemented image upscaling with UpscalerJS.
-    *   Implemented logic to handle photo ordering and page creation.

 ### **Phase 3: 2D Photobook Preview (In Progress)**

 1.  **UI Development - Preview Page**:
-    *   Create a two-page spread layout using standard HTML and CSS.
+    *   Integrate the `react-pageflip` library to create an interactive book component.
-    *   The layout will dynamically adjust to "Landscape" or "Square" orientations based on the URL query parameter.
+    *   The layout will dynamically adjust to "Landscape" or "Square" orientations.
 2.  **Image Display**:
-    *   Fetch the uploaded image URLs from Supabase.
+    *   Fetch the uploaded image URLs from Supabase based on their precise filenames.
-    *   Display the images on the corresponding pages of the 2D book view.
+    *   Display the images on the corresponding pages of the flipbook (front cover, pages 1-8, back cover).
 3.  **Navigation**:
+    *   Users can click and drag to turn pages.
-    *   Implement "Previous" and "Next" buttons to allow users to navigate through the pages of the photobook.
+    *   "Previous" and "Next" buttons will also be connected to the flipbook's API to turn pages programmatically.

 ### **Phase 4: PDF Generation & Checkout**

-1.  **Server-Side PDF Generation**: Create a server-side function to generate a high-resolution, print-ready PDF of the photobook.
+1.  **PDF Generation**: Implement client-side PDF generation using `jsPDF`.
-2.  **UI Development - Checkout/Download Page**: Create a final page where the user can confirm their photobook and download the generated PDF.
+2.  **UI Development - Download Button**: Create a button to trigger the PDF export.
-3.  **Performance Testing**: Conduct performance tests to ensure the PDF generation process is smooth and efficient.

 ---